Opisthoteuthis agassizii: Lifecycle

 Opisthoteuthis agassizii exhibit extended spawning, and the number of egg cells in a female does not appear to correlate with body mass like in most octopus species.
 One study found that the total weight of a female didn't correlate with the number of oocytes in her body, implying that females continue to produce and lose eggs over the course of their lives.
 In other words, an octopus of this species might breed multiple times in its life.
 This is markedly different from most octopuses; the majority only reproduce once in a lifetime.
 The species appears to continue to grow well after reaching the age of reproduction; one study found that males weighing anywhere from 95 to 5400g were sexually mature, while females from weights of 190g onward to 1650g were sexually mature, further indicating that O. agasizzi has a reproductive cycle differing from that of other octopus species.
 The exact details on egg development and their reproductive cycle, however, is largely unknown; indeed, only a few octopus species have been studied extensively with regards to reproduction and mating.

 Opisthoteuthis agassizii are free-swimming, and spend much of their life just above and on the seafloor (usually below 700 meters).
 Their weight corresponds with how deep in the ocean they live, however, with some found at depths as shallow as 227 meters.
 Most are found at much lower depths, up to 1,935 meters below sea level, hence their classification as a deep-sea octopus.

 Distribution

 Opisthoteuthis agassizii has historically been recorded from both the eastern and western sides of the Atlantic, including along the coasts of the Caribbean, south of Ireland down to the Mediterranean, as well as the Gulf of Guinea, Namibia and most of the rest of the West African coast.

-However, a revision of the Atlantic Opisthoteuthis published in 2002, indicated that O. agassizii is restricted to the western Atlantic, occurring from the east coast of the USA and down as far south as Brazil.
+However, a revision of the Atlantic Opisthoteuthis published in 2002, indicated that O. agassizii is restricted to the western Atlantic, occurring from the east coast of the US and down as far south as Brazil.
 The species occurs over depths ranging from 227 to 1935 m.
 Records from the eastern Atlantic (Mediterranean, Ireland, Western Africa etc.) were likely misidentifications with species O. calypso, O. massyae, and O. grimaldii.